Ringgold School District Closed Again Due To Threats

 In a Facebook post by the superintendent Megan Marie Van Fossan, the district said Monday will be a flexible instruction day.

-Over the weekend, administrators and district police officers were alerted to more threats of violence, the district said.
+Over the weekend, administrators and district police officers were alerted to more threats of violence through Safe2Say, the district said.

 An investigation is underway.